What Is Epilepsy?

-Side Effects.
-These tend to occur mostly in the first month.
+Side effects tend to occur mostly in the first month.
 They include sleepiness, dizziness, and fatigue.
 More serious side effects may include muscle weakness and coordination difficulties, behavioral changes, and increased risk of infections.

 Less Commonly Used AEDs

-Felbamate.
-Felbamate (Felbatol) is an effective antiseizure drug.
-However, due to reports of deaths from liver failure and from a serious blood condition known as aplastic anemia, felbamate is recommended only under certain circumstances.
+Felbamate (Felbatol): is an effective antiseizure drug.
+However, due to reports of deaths from liver failure and from a serious blood condition called aplastic anemia, felbamate is recommended only under certain circumstances.
 They include severe epilepsy, such as Lennox-Gastaut syndrome, or as monotherapy for partial seizures in adults when other drugs fail.

-Vigabatrin.
-Vigabatrin (Sabril) has serious side effects, such as vision disturbances, and is generally prescribed only in specific cases.
-It is sometimes given in low doses for patients with Lennox-Gastaut syndrome.
+Vigabatrin (Sabril): has serious side effects, such as vision disturbances, and is generally prescribed only in specific cases.
+It is sometimes given in low doses for children with Lennox-Gastaut syndrome.
 Vigabatrin is also prescribed as a low-dose oral solution to treat infantile spasms in children ages 1 month to 2 years.

-Clobazam.
-Clobazam (Onfi) is a benzodiazepine drug prescribed as add-on treatment for children with Lennox-Gastaut syndrome.
-In 2013, the FDA warned that clobazam can cause rare but serious skin reactions such as Stevens-Johnson syndrome and toxic epidermal necrolysis.
+Clobazam (Onfi): is a benzodiazepine drug prescribed as add-on treatment for children with Lennox-Gastaut syndrome.
+It can cause rare but serious skin reactions such as Stevens-Johnson syndrome and toxic epidermal necrolysis.
 The risk for these reactions is highest during the first 8 weeks of treatment.
 While these types of serious skin reactions can occur with other AEDs, they are not usually associated with benzodiazepine drugs.

 Surgery and Devices

-Surgery or surgically implanted neurostimulation devices may be options for patients with difficult-to-treat epilepsy that cannot be controlled with medications. .
+Surgery or surgically implanted neurostimulation devices may be options for people with difficult-to-treat epilepsy that cannot be controlled with medications.